matmat37000/matmat37000/README.md

 Hi, I'm a 18-year-old French developer who loves cats and making games ✨.
 I started programming when I was 11.
 My first games and projects were on Scratch, but I quickly moved on to Python for learning and personal projects.
 For my games with the Godot Engine, I now use C# and GDScript.
 I already have a solid foundation in Python and have been transitioning from GDScript to C#.
+I'm currently learning C and C++.

 ### How to reach me